Unfit rented home? Claiming under the Fitness for Human Habitation Act

 For claims where the primary issue is mould, see our guide on mould and damp landlord obligations and tenant claims for specific advice on that category.

 Once you assert your rights under the Act, your landlord cannot lawfully evict you in retaliation.
-The Renters' Rights Act 2025 significantly limits the ability to use Section 21 notices, and Section 21 will be abolished entirely on 1 May 2026.
-Any eviction notice served shortly after you make a disrepair complaint is a red flag and may constitute retaliatory eviction.
+Section 21 'no-fault' evictions were abolished on 1 May 2026 under the Renters' Rights Act 2025, so your landlord can no longer serve one at all.
+Any eviction notice served shortly after you make a disrepair complaint is a red flag.

 Landlords also cannot lawfully enter the property without proper notice to inspect or carry out repairs.
 Entry without your permission, except in genuine emergency, is a separate legal issue.
 If a landlord is using inspection visits as pressure after you raise a claim, that behaviour has its own legal consequences.

 If you receive a Section 8 notice after raising a fitness for human habitation claim, do not ignore it.
-Respond in writing, note the timing relative to your complaint, and take legal advice.
+Respond in writing, note the timing relative to your complaint, and get advice on how to answer it.
 Remedy's section 8 eviction defence UK tenant guide covers how to respond.